corsackinarrator/corsackinarrator/corskinarrator.md

-go back you went too far!!!
+Go back you went too far!!!

-input("Go to the link before this, please? ")
+Go to the link before this, please?

+Please?

+DON'T LEAVE ME HERE, PLEASE